Ant-Throw-Pology/pack-crx/README.md

 Fun fact: If you create two extensions from the same private key, they will have the same ID. **Do not do this.
 Chrome will (probably) treat them as the same extension - one as an update to another.**

+Credit to [thom4parisot/crx](https://github.com/thom4parisot/crx) for some parts of the code.

 ## Example

 ```ts